Altra Lone Peak 4 Mid RSM

 Despite its mid-height design and quality lacing system, the Altra left a lot to be desired when it came to stability on the trail.
 The additional height was great for fending off debris and water (the shoe also comes with attachments for gaiters), but the flexible upper did little in the way of adding support.
 Further, the soft midsole and roomy toe box of the Altra made for a sloppy feel, especially on challenging sections of trail.
 In fact, the Lone Peak was surprisingly hard to slip on given the overall lack of structure, which we've never experienced in a mid-height hiking boot.
 For a slightly stiffer and similarly lightweight hiking boot that inspires more confidence over uneven terrain, we think Vasque’s Breeze LT Mid GTX is a better choice.

-With the updated 4 RSM, Altra replaces the waterproof NeoShell upper of version 3 with eVent fabric, which is receiving rave reviews—including from us.
+With the updated 4 RSM, Altra replaced the waterproof NeoShell upper of version 3 with eVent fabric, which has proven to be a very capable performer in the wet.
 Most of our time in the Lone Peak 4 Mid RSM was spent on wet trails in the Pacific Northwest, as well as one long outing into the alpine.
-Overall, the Altra’s eVent upper and over-the-ankle design did a great job of keeping water at bay—which made it a great companion for wet-weather hikes.
+Overall, the Altra’s eVent upper and over-the-ankle design did a great job of keeping water at bay, which made it a great companion for wet-weather hikes.
 We’ve spent a good amount of time using Gore-Tex-lined footwear recently, and it's nice to see that the eVent fabric provided similar levels of protection.

 Waterproof hiking boots aren’t typically praised for their breathability, but we’re pleased to report that the Lone Peak RSM is a standout in this area.
 While it certainly can’t compete with non-waterproof mesh versions, we came away impressed with the Lone Peak RSM’s ability to keep our feet cool on moderately warm days.
 Even during a handful of summer hikes—outings we typically reserve for trail-running shoes—our feet never felt soggy or damp due to moisture buildup.
 All things considered, we found the eVent upper to breathe better than similarly equipped Gore-Tex models.